Tyler-Lundin/my-journal/README.md

 Big focus on this build folder / file structure / Encryption for privacy

-Using Redux, Redux Tools, Styled-Components, Firebase, CryptoJS
+Using Redux, Redux Tools, Styled-Components, Firebase

 DATABASE STRUCTURE